rorycohdes/rorycohdes/README.md

 * 🌍  I'm based in DeLand Florida
 * ✉️  You can contact me at [ror1a785@gmail.com](mailto:ror1a785@gmail.com)
-* 🧠  I'm learning Type Script
+* 🧠  I'm learning Machine Learning

 ### Skills